"High Beach"

 The image is taken from a 1914 photograph in a family album.
 It was labelled Ashleigh.
 Ashleigh was actually semidetached with the other part named Wood Advent.
 It is believed Ashleigh was on the left (west) and Wood Advent on the right (east).
 The building was in The Bridle Path, Oak Hill, Woodford Green, Essex UK.
-The Bridle Path was also known as Cottingham Road.
+The Bridle Path was known for a time as Cottingham Road.

 Ashleigh from the rear (1948)